getodk/docs/docs/entities-intro.rst

 ODK's model has historically been form-based: every workflow starts by opening a blank form and filling it out.
 As we build out more Entity features, we are working towards an Entity-based data collection model in which workflows start by selecting an Entity.
 Currently, you can get close to this by having your forms start with a question that lets the user select an Entity from a list.

-What is the relationship between Entities and forms?
+What's the relationship between Entities and forms?
 ------------------------------------------------------

 Entities and forms exist at the same level in projects.
 Forms are used to define the actions that can be taken in your project and Entities store data that can be accessed as part of taking those actions.
 Forms can be defined such that their submissions create or update Entities.
 Currently, a form submission can create or update at most 1 Entity.
 Eventually, it will be possible to create multiple Entities of the same time from a form repeat or to save form field values to different Entities' properties.